ossrs/srs-docs/src/pages/faq-srs-stack.md

 * [Unavailable After Installation](#unavailable): Error prompt after installation, or Redis not ready.
 * [Difference Between SRS Restream and OBS Restream](#restream-vs-obs): The difference between SRS multi-platform re-streaming and OBS re-streaming plugin.
 * [How SRS Re-streams to Custom Platforms](#restream-custom): How SRS multi-platform re-streaming pushes to custom live platforms.
+* [Why and how to limit the bitrate of virtual live events](#virtual-live-bitrate): Why and how to limit the bitrate of virtual live events.
 * [How to Replace FFmpeg](#use-custom-ffmpeg): How to replace the FFmpeg in SRS Stack with a custom version.
 * [aaPanel Installation of SRS is Very Slow](#install-speedup): Overseas aaPanel installation is very slow, access to Alibaba Cloud image is too slow.
 * [How to Install the Latest SRS Stack in aaPanel](#bt-install-manually): Manually install aaPanel plugin, install the latest plugin.